 There were adequate supplies of liquid soap and paper hand towels in the decontamination area and surgeries and a poster describing proper hand washing techniques was displayed above all the hand washing sinks.
-Paper hand towels and liquid soap were also available in the toilet.
+Paper hand towels and liquid soap were available in the toilet.

-We saw all sharps bins were being used correctly, however the location could be better to prevent over reaching in all surgeries.
-Clinical waste was stored securely for collection in a locked cupboard in the practice.
-The practice had a contract with an authorised contractor for the collection and safe disposal of clinical waste.
+We saw all sharps bins were being used correctly and located appropriately in all surgeries.
+Clinical waste was stored securely for collection in a container outside of the practice.
+The organisation had a contract with an authorised contractor for the collection and safe disposal of clinical waste.

-The staff files we reviewed showed all clinical staff had received vaccinations against Hepatitis B. It is recommended that people who are likely to come into contract with blood products or are at increased risk of needle-stick injuries should receive these vaccinations to minimise risks of acquiring blood borne infections.
+The staff files we reviewed showed all clinical staff had received inoculations against Hepatitis B, although the evidence for some members of staff did not fully show the required details and no risk assessment had been completed to support staff.
+It is recommended that people who are likely to come into contract with blood products or are at increased risk of needle-stick injuries should receive these vaccinations to minimise risks of acquiring blood borne infections.
 New members of staff new to healthcare had received the required checks as stated in the Green Book, Chapter 12, Immunisation for healthcare and laboratory staff.

-We reviewed the last legionella risk assessment report dated June 2014.
+We reviewed the last legionella risk assessment report dated February 2015.
 All recommended testing including hot and cold water temperature checks were being carried out by a nominated individual in accordance to the risk assessment.
 The nominated individual was responsible for the testing and reporting of any concerns.
 Legionella is a term for particular bacteria which can contaminate water systems in buildings.
-A new assessment was due to be completed as part of the refurbishment process.